-1. With a clean empty jar in hand, first things first…using a dab of waterproof glue around the object edges and the spot on the lid, attach the chosen object in the middle of the lid.
-The object of your choosing can be something of sentimental value or just one that you enjoy looking at.
+Squeeze out a dab of waterproof glue around the object edges and the center spot on the lid, and attach the chosen object in the middle of the lid.

-2. Leave it alone to set up for as long as you need to.
+Leave it alone to set up for awhile.
 Even though I always use a reliable solvent glue, I still make sure my projects have at least 48 hours to “cure up”.
-Water will be going in there, and this may end up a gift and I want it to hold up right the first time.
-So don’t rush it; be sure to let the glued object/lid “cure” for a few days.
+After all water will be in there 24/7.

-3. OK…Fill the jar with a little confetti, glitter, what have you.
+Now we’re ready to fill the jar with some glitter, confetti, you know “bling”.
 I’m using a combination of both here.
-A little goes a long way is my glitter philosophy, so I probably used a fourth of a teaspoon if that in my project.
+A little goes a long way is my glitter philosophy, so I probably used a fourth of a teaspoon in my project.
 I sprinkled in a little metallic confetti with cute little heart and teddy bear shapes to complement it a little.

-How much glitter you want to use is up to you ultimately as you don’t have to be as stingy as I am with it…some of it will be suspended in the water but most of it will float to the bottom.
-My combined glitter/confetti is about a fourth of an inch.
+How much glitter you want to use is up to you ultimately as you don’t have to be as stingy as I am with it 😁some of it will be suspended in the water, but most of it will float to the bottom.
+My combined glitter/confetti amount is about a fourth of an inch.

 Glycerin is a product that has its role in medicinal use, but as I understand it’s also used to preserve craft projects.
 You can probably get it online; I got mine from the drugstore.

-A glitter jar I made years ago, I didnt’ know about glycerin’s use here, so I didn’t use any, and a few years down the road, some of the confetti must have ended up dying the water pink-no joke!
+Another glitter jar I made years ago, I didn’t know about glycerin’s use here, so I didn’t use any, and a few years down the road, some of the confetti must have ended up dying the water pink-no joke!
 Despite that, it was still pretty to look at.
 It will also aid the glitter in falling at a slower pace.

-6. Now carefully take that sucker and glue it to the jar just like you were removing or replacing the lid.
-Make sure it will be snug but no need to tighten the daylights out of it as the glue will do most of the work.
+Now carefully take that sucker and glue it to the jar just like you were removing or replacing the lid.
+Make sure it will be snug but no need to tighten the daylights out of it as the glue will do most of the work:)

 You can paint the lid/base part if you want, but it’s not necessary.
 The lid from my jar was just plain solid black with no writing so I just decided to leave it be.

 Now you know officially how to make a glitter globe that will stand the test of time!
-You can tip it over and shake and watch that glitter dance around!
+You can tip it over and shake and watch that sparkly glitter dance around!
 Also, I like how these things kind of double as a paperweight too 🙂 As the sun shines on them it really makes them look pretty with the light and all.